Understanding Your Water Meter

 To read your meter, look at the straight row of numbers on the dial.
 The last two numbers are ignored, as they represent a fraction of one billing unit.
 For example, the meter shown below reads 403 (billable units).

 If you have a leak, it usually can be detected at the water meter.
 You must first make sure that no one will be using even the smallest amount of water while you are checking for leaks.
-Many newer meters have a small black triangle on the face of the dial.
+Many meters have a small black triangle on the face of the dial.
 This is a very sensitive “leak detector.”
 Even a small leak will be indicated by a rotating triangle.
-If after a few seconds, you see no clear movement, you probably don’t have a leak, unless it’s an intermittent toilet leak.
+If after a few seconds, you see no clear movement, you probably do not have an active leak.

-For meters that have no leak detector, you can use the sweep hand to check for leaks.
-Make a note of where the sweep hand is pointing, then come back in about 20 minutes.
+For meters that have no leak detector, you can use the indicator that looks like the "seconds" hand on a stopwatch.
+Make a note of where this hand is pointing, then come back in about 20 minutes.
 Do not use any water during this test period.
 If the hand has moved, you have a leak.

 Understanding Valves In Meter Boxes